getsmap/smap-responsive/README.md

 The framework is developed by [Johan Lahti](https://github.com/johanlahti) at [City of Malmö](http://www.malmo.se) together with a team of valuable [contributors](https://github.com/getsmap/smap-responsive/graphs/contributors).
 Credit should also go to the testers and users providing feedback – as well as those who have shared a link to their maps above.
 If you also want to share your map with us, please contact the [the site admin](https://github.com/johanlahti).

 ###Why another framework?
-*First* of all.
+First of all.
 This framework is based around Leaflet controls.
 This means most of the code here is **reusable** in any other Leaflet-based framework.
 You can easily pick other Leaflet tools from the [Leaflet plugin site](http://leafletjs.com/plugins.html) or vice versa – pick controls from here and use in your own Leaflet based framework.

+Second.
+This framework is built to be **dynamic** and serve multiple objectives in various contexts.
+Smap-responsive is used in many different types of external applications as well as for stand-alone maps.
+Although every map is unique, most functionality can be re-used for each map.
+As a bonus, this also means existing functionality has been well tested.

-*Second*.
-This framework is built to serve a multiple of objectives.
-New maps – from the most advanced to the simplest of simple – can be created by just copying and modifying *one configuration file*.
+Third.
+In order to minimise the need of programmers' hands-on – we put a lot of effort into making this framework as **easy to use** as possible for the administrator.
+New maps – from the most advanced to the simplest of simple – can be created by just copying and modifying one configuration file.
 This gives the administrator a lot of **power** and **flexibility** – without doing any programming.

-*Third*.
-In order to minimize the need of programmers' hands-on – we put a lot of effort into making this framework as **easy to use** as possible for the administrator.
 For instance, all options of a plugin can be changed from the configuration file.
-But if no options are provided, the plugin's defaults are used.
-As simple as needed, but yet no simpler.
+But if no options are provided the plugin's defaults are used.
+As simple as possible, yet no simpler.

+---

 ###Getting started…
 These steps describe: